How can I tell which beauty products or cosmetics are safe to use on a wheat or gluten free diet?

 Generally beauty product/cosmetic manufacturers tend to use the word "triticale" instead of "wheat" in their ingredients lists.

-Before purchasing a beauty/cosmetic product you should therefore always read the ingredients list on the packaging.
-Sometimes it's so small it's impossible, so we'd suggest that you carry a tiny magnifying glass with you on shopping trips.
-It may look a little weird, but it's preferable to buying something that may iritate your skin, or make you sick if you suffer from a wheat allergy/intolerance or celiac disease.
+Before purchasing a beauty/cosmetic product you should always read the ingredients listed on the packaging.
+Sometimes it's so small it's impossible, so I'd suggest you carry a tiny magnifying glass with you on shopping trips, or get an app.
+It may look a little weird, but it's preferable to buying something that may iritate your skin or make you sick if you suffer from a wheat allergy/intolerance or celiac disease.

-Some beauty products do contain allergy information e.g. contains wheat, however they are still quite rare.
+Some beauty products do contain allergy information e.g. contains wheat, however they're in the minority.

-There are also many other alternative names for wheat, but generally more likely to be found in food products.
+There are also many other alternative names for wheat, but these are generally more likely to be found in food products.

-Wheat-Free.org says: When we go to the hair salon we tend to not make a big deal about the stylist using products that have wheat in them as it's a one-off situation.
-We just don't touch our hair, eyes, mouth etc with our hands until we've had a chance to wash the products out completely.
-This will not however be a suitable option for people whose skin reacts to wheat.
-We would also never allow any massage oils or body lotions to be applied that contain wheat.
+When I go to the hair salon I tend to not make a big deal about the stylist using products that have wheat in them as it's a one-off and also uncontrollable situation.
+I just don't touch my hair, eyes, mouth etc. until I've had a chance to wash the products out completely.
+This will not, however, be a suitable option for people whose skin reacts to wheat.
+I also never allow any massage oils or body lotions to be applied that contain wheat.